nannaabhiram/Quiz-Master_1/UNIVERSAL-WIFI-GUIDE.md

 - `client/app/components/AdminPanel.tsx` - Dynamic API configuration
 - `client/app/components/HostScreen.tsx` - Dynamic API configuration

-Your Quiz Master is now **truly universal** - it will work seamlessly on any WiFi network! 🎉
+Your peekaboo is now **truly universal** - it will work seamlessly on any WiFi network! 🎉